-The privacy Amendment (Private Sector) Act 2000 sets out a number of National Privacy Principles (NPPs).
+The privacy Amendment (Private Sector) Act 2000 sets out a number of Australian Privacy Principles (or APPs).
 Our aim is to both support and ensure that we comply with these principles.
-Further information on privacy in Australia may be obtained by visiting the website of the Office of the Federal Privacy Commissioner at http://www.oaic.gov.au/
+Further information on privacy in Australia may be obtained by visiting the website of the Office of the Federal Privacy Commissioner at https://www.oaic.gov.au/

 As a financial services organisation we are subject to certain legislative and regulatory requirements which necessitate us to obtain personal information about you, including s945A of the Corporations Act.